domain-independent-dp/domain-independent-dp.github.io/index.md

 To get started, we recommend using [DIDPPy](https://didppy.rtfd.io).

 - [DIDPPy](https://didppy.rtfd.io): Python interface for DIDP.
 You can formulate DP models and solve them with generic solvers using Python.
 You do not need to install the other libraries individually.
 - [didp-yaml](https://crates.io/crates/didp-yaml): Command line executable for DIDP taking YAML files as input.
-You can formulate DP models and write configurations of a solver in the YAML data format and pass it to the executable.
+You can formulate DP models and write configurations of a solver in the YAML data format and pass them to the executable.
 You do not need to install the other libraries individually.
 - [dypdl](https://crates.io/crates/dypdl): Rust library for DP modeling.
 - [dypdl-heuristic-search](https://crates.io/crates/dypdl-heuristic-search): Rust library for heuristic search based generic DP solvers.